-Graduated at Moscow State Construction University and Moscow School of Photography and Multimedia. participant of exhibitions and festivals including 3-th, 4-th, 5-th Moscow Modern Art Biennale, New Horizons International Film Festival, Wrozlaw, Poland, 36th Moscow International Film Festival (2014), Manifesta 10, (2014), 14th Kansk Video Festival (2015, Best Russian Short winner), International Festival of Cinematographic Debuts “Spirit of fire” (Golden Taiga for the best short film), 71th Locarno Festival (2018), 35th Hamburg Kurz Film Festival (2019), 17th Venice Architecture Biennale (2020), Riga International Biennial of Contemporary Art (2020)
+Graduated at Moscow State Construction University and Moscow School of Photography and Multimedia. participant of exhibitions and festivals including 3-th, 4-th, 5-th Moscow Modern Art Biennale, New Horizons International Film Festival, Wrozlaw, Poland, 36th Moscow International Film Festival (2014), European biennial of contemporary art Manifesta 10, (2014), 71th Locarno Film Festival (2018), 35th Hamburg Kurz Film Festival (2019), Riga International Biennial of Contemporary Art (2020), 17th Venice Architecture Biennale (2021), Art for the Future Biennale (2022), DA Z festival, Zurich, Switzerland (2022)

 - DAZ Digital Art Zurich Festival, Zurich (2022)

 - Art for the future International Biennial, MaMM, Moscow, Russia(2022)

 - Radical Gaming.
 Immersion Simulation Subversion at HEK (Haus der Elektronischen Künste)(Basel, Switzerland)(2021)

 - Riga International Biennial of Contemporary Art (2020)

 - 71th Locarno Festival, Parti Di Domani, International Competition,Switzerland(2018)